RCIC-UCI-Public/website-rcic/docs/source/software/modules.rst

    information about the software and creates needed environment for using it.

-   We suggest to use existing available software module files as a template.
+   We suggest to use existing available software module files as a templates.

    Run command ``module display`` for one of the available modules, the output shows the full path to the module (output first line).